Barking Road, Canning, London E16

 A brick Gothic church of the 1870s which was substantially rebuilt in the late 1940s after war damage.

-The first Catholic church in Canning town opened in 1859, a second in 1865.
-Initially served from Stratford, a separate mission was founded in 1870 and the present church built in 1875-76 to the designs of F. W. Tasker.
-The cost of the church was £3,300 (excluding the tower); donors included Miss Helen Tasker (cousin of the architect), Cardinal Manning and the Duke of Norfolk.
+The first Catholic church in Canning town opened in 1859, followed a second in 1865.
+Initially served from Stratford, a separate mission was founded in 1870 and the present church built in 1875-6 from designs by F. W. Tasker.
+The cost was £3,300 (excluding the tower); donors included Miss Helen Tasker (cousin of the architect), Cardinal Manning and the Duke of Norfolk.

 The church is faced with yellow stock brick.
 The plan comprises a nave with northwest tower, tall north and south aisles and an apsidal east end.
 The front to the street has a tall west gable with large rose window with a five-pointed star in the tracery.
 The tower is square on plan with a pyramidal roof.
 The lower stage is windowless, while the rebuilt tall upper stage has a single slit window on each face.
 Behind the west gable the pitched roof extends for only one bay.
 Eastwards is a roof of lower pitch behind a parapet – presumably a post-war alteration.
 There are three lancet windows high in the aisle walls and two more in the eastern apse.